jarkata/rusql/FAQ.md

     .await?;
 ```

-Even when SQLx gains generic placeholder expansion for arrays, this will still be the optimal way to do it for Postgres,
+Even when RuSQL gains generic placeholder expansion for arrays, this will still be the optimal way to do it for Postgres,
 as comma-expansion means each possible length of the array generates a different query
 (and represents a combinatorial explosion if more than one array is used).